ronna-s/baby-janus/README.md

 The HelloFresh baby Janus challenge

 ### The challenge:
-You will build an HTTP gateway API (router) that can register routes [origin=>target] in runtime.
+You will build an HTTP gateway API (router) that can register routes [origin=>destination] in runtime.
-The gateway will then listen to requests on the path defined in origin, and redirect to the target.
+The gateway will then listen to requests on the path defined in origin, and reverse proxy the destination.

 Have a look at the project - there are 3 components inside the project:
 1. *app* - a test app that will register the endpoints `/hi` (to return hello world) and `/parts` to return a super secret HTML file.